 \section{Abstract}

-Canonically quantized $3+1$ general relativity with the global one dimensionality (1D) conjecture defines the model, which dimensionally reduced and secondary quantized yields the 1D quantum field theory wherein generic one-point correlations create physical scales.

-This simple quantum gravity model, however, can be developed in a wider sense.
-In this paper we propose to consider \emph{ab initio} thermodynamics of space quanta as the quantum gravity phenomenology.
-The thermodynamics is constructed in the entropic formalism.\\
+The canonically quantized $3+1$ General Relativity with the global one dimensionality conjecture defines the model, which dimensionally reduced and secondary quantized yields the one-dimensional quantum field theory wherein the generic one-point correlations create a boson mass responsible for quantum gravity.
+In this paper, this simple model is developed in a wider sense.
+We propose to consider the thermodynamics of space quanta, constructed \emph{ab initio} from the entropic formalism, as the quantum gravity phenomenology.\\